 - Make sure the coffee ground basket is in place before you start cleaning

 - Clean the hopper using the brush attached to the scoop and push the coffee into the hole

 How To Descale A Coffee Maker

-This is really a very simple process that has been made to look complicated by a number of advice articles and videos.
-To de-scale any water using kitchen appliance the basic concept is:
+This is a very simple process that has been made to look complicated by a number of advice articles and videos.
+To de-scale any water using a kitchen appliance, the basic concept is:

 - Run the appliance with a mixture of white vinegar and water

 - Run the appliance with pure water only.